bagisto/laravel-data-faker/README.md

 ## 1. Introduction:

 This module allows you to generate fake data that can be populated into the database during development for testing purposes.

+Features:

-* User can create customers
+* Users can create customers.

-* User can create categories
+* Users can create categories.

-* User can create products (Simple, Virtual, Downloadable and Configurable)
+* Users can create products, including Simple, Virtual, Downloadable, and Configurable types.

 ## 2. Requirements:

-* **Bagisto**: v2.2.x
+* **Bagisto**: v2.3.x

 ## 3. Installation: